mbaumer/us_hep_funding/docs/_states/SC.md

 <a name="SC-01"></a>
 [Back to top](#top)
 ## SC-01 -- Rep. Marshall Sanford (R)
+### Committees
+Marshall Sanford is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $23,000.00 in SC HEP grants.